 Impetigo produces honey-colored crusting plaques that can appear on the neck in children.
 Cellulitis causes spreading redness, warmth, and swelling that is more painful than itchy and requires oral or intravenous antibiotics.
 Folliculitis, inflammation of hair follicles, appears as small pustules around the base of neck hairs and is often triggered by shaving or friction.

-The neck, particularly the sides and back, receives considerable sun exposure and is frequently forgotten during sunscreen application.
+The neck, particularly the sides and back, receives considerable sun exposure and is often overlooked when applying sunscreen.
 Polymorphous light eruption is a relatively common sun-triggered rash that produces itchy red bumps or plaques on sun-exposed skin within hours of UV exposure.
 It tends to resolve on its own within days if further sun exposure is avoided.

 Actinic keratoses are rough, scaly patches on sun-damaged skin that are considered precancerous.
 They most often appear on the face, ears, scalp, and neck of fair-skinned individuals over 40.
-A dermatologist should evaluate any new or changing rough patches on the neck, particularly in people with significant sun exposure history.
+A dermatologist should evaluate any new or changing rough patches on the neck, particularly in people with a significant history of sun exposure.

 Most neck rashes are benign and manageable at home, but certain features warrant prompt evaluation: